 It is important to understand that while we believe it is critical for people to know about hyperpigmentation, this is not a substitution for being cautious and alert.

 If you find that you do experience hyperpigmentation, and it occurs frequently, it is important to speak to a medical professional.
-There are many types of skin cancer which can manifest as a darkening of the skin.
+There are many types of skin cancer that can manifest as a darkening of the skin.

 While hyperpigmentation is not dangerous, it is also not always the only reason for a sudden darkening of the skin.
 And it’s important to identify what is causing this change to your complexion and treat it right away.